9 Ways To Release Tight Muscle Knots For Back Pain Relief

-So to use the mat you place it on the floor and lay down on it (with your shirt off) and try to relax and switch off.
+So to use the mat you place it on the floor and lay down on it, try to relax, and switch off.

-As a beginner aim for between 10-15 minutes but you can build this up over time to up to 45-60 minutes.
+As a beginner you should aim for between 10-15 minutes but you can build this up over time to 45-60 minutes.

-Acupressure mats are not just great for releasing tight muscles they can also bring you a variety of other health benefits too.
+And acupressure mats are not just great for releasing tight muscles, they can also bring you a variety of health benefits too.

 Plus it comes with an acupressure pillow so you can work on releasing muscle knots in your neck and shoulders too.

-These machines fight pain and muscle tension by delivering electrical impulses into your body through pads that you attach to your tight and painful areas.
+As these machines release tight muscles by delivering electrical impulses into your body through pads that you attach to your tight and painful areas.

 And these impulses stimulate and massage your nerves and muscles in and around the area of your tight knot which increases blood flow to it and encourages it to release and relax.